-5.4.2 Heating and air-conditioning of rolling stock
+5.4.2 Pre-heating and pre-conditioning of rolling stock

-Railway undertakings can preheat / pre-air-condition the passenger trains, using the preheating connectors provided for the purpose in some stations.
-The track occupation plan drawn up by the infrastructure manager will take the related requests into consideration.
-This request must be made when the train path is requested for the train concerned.
+Railway undertakings have the possibility to preheat / precool their passenger trains by using the preheating sockets available for this purpose in certain stations.
+The track occupancy plan drawn up by the infrastructure manager will take account of the relevant requests.
+These requests must be made at the time the train path is ordered for the train concerned.
+There is currently no charge for the reservation or occupation of these tracks.